Coming Soon

 Counterpoint | 9781640097469 | Published January 6, 2026

 Architect Rafael Guastavino's signature vaulted tile ceilings revolutionized Gilded Age New York City.
-The Oyster Bar in Grand Central, the Prospect Park Boathouse and the iconic Old City Hall subway station number among his masterpieces.
+The Oyster Bar in Grand Central, the Prospect Park Boathouse, and the iconic Old City Hall subway station are among his masterpieces.
 But while his works continue to imbue the city with the glamour of a bygone era, the man himself has been largely forgotten.
 Told through the eyes of Guastavino's son and business partner, Rafael Jr., Javier Moro's magnetic prose brings to life the remarkable rags-to-riches journey of this influential immigrant family.
-Guastavino was a stubborn man, enamored of his own sense of destiny, but he was also a deeply compassionate father, as committed to his family as he was to his work and equally defined by his successes in the latter realm as by his failures in the former.
+Guastavino was a stubborn man, enamored of his own sense of destiny, but he also was a deeply compassionate father, as committed to his family as he was to his work, and equally defined by his successes in the latter realm as by his failures in the former.

 Scribner | 9781668002964 | Published January 6, 2026

 Five years after her husband, Owen, disappeared, Hannah Hall and her stepdaughter, Bailey, have settled into a new life in Southern California.
-Together, they've forged a relationship with Bailey's grandfather Nicholas and are putting the past behind them.
+Together, they've forged a relationship with Bailey's grandfather, Nicholas, and are putting the past behind them.
 But when Owen shows up at Hannah's new exhibition, she knows that she and Bailey are in danger again.
 As a thrilling drama unfolds, Hannah and Bailey are forced to go on the run in a relentless race to keep their past from catching up with them.
 Hannah risks everything to get Bailey to safety --- and finds there just might be one way back to Owen.

 Severn House | 9781448317547 | Published January 6, 2026

 California, Southern Humboldt County, 1985.
 Renata Drake steps off a Greyhound bus and into small-town Garberville, hoping to disappear.
 But she’s made a mistake.
-The FBI have the cannabis-producing “Emerald Triangle” town --- and its corrupt residents --- in their sights.
+The FBI has the cannabis-producing “Emerald Triangle” town --- and its corrupt residents --- in their sights.
 Even worse, a teenage girl is missing.
 And when she turns up dead, the third in three years, it’s clear a serial killer is living among them.
 Renata knows about murdered girls and the burning desire for justice --- and for revenge.
 Her younger sister, Josie, is gone, and now so is the man who killed her.
 Renata didn’t stay in Washington, D.C. to be arrested for executing a murderer, and she shouldn’t stay here either.
-But Renata decides to investigate, and what she uncovers will trigger a final reckoning: For herself, for a killer, and for all of Southern Humboldt.
+But Renata decides to investigate, and what she uncovers will trigger a final reckoning: for herself, for a killer, and for all of Southern Humboldt.

 Harper | 9780063358119 | Published January 6, 2026